Kiss-Martin/Kiss-Martin/README.md

-#  👋 Hi, I’m @Kiss-Martin
+#  👋 Hi, I’m JENŐ
-- 👀 I’m interested in making websites
+- 👀 I’m interested in JENŐ
-- 🌱 I’m currently learning meme culture
+- 🌱 I’m currently learning JENŐ
-- 💞️ I’m looking to collaborate on crypto scams
+- 💞️ I’m looking to collaborate on JENŐ
-- 📫 How to reach me: Discord twoshy_#3707
+- 📫 How to reach me: JENŐ

 <!---
 Kiss-Martin/Kiss-Martin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.